Timeseries

 get_timestamp_at_point(point)[source]

-Converts a point into a pandas.Timestamp (if Datetime-indexed) or into an integer (if Int64-indexed).
+Convert a point into a pandas.Timestamp (if datetime-indexed) or integer (if integer-indexed).

 Parameters